tyjo/GCM/README.md

 where N is the length of the sequence.

 ### Inference
-Inference proceeds by expectation maximization.
+Inference proceeds by maximum likelihood.
 The initial parameters of the transition matrix are those that are passed to the constructor.
+Observed sequences are specified in the Node constructor.

 ```python
 import src.TransitionMatrix as tm